sezuisa/moo/README.md

 # moo

-This is a README, woohoo!
+moo is - or rather will be - a daily mood tracker.